ApologosPM/ApologosPM/README.md

 # :briefcase: Welcome to my portfolio

-I am a developer in the making, specialized in using AI technologies for finding solutions, and follow the project from A to Z. I use the term 'full-stack' to make the parallel with the well known web developpment paradigm.
+I am a developer in the making, specialized in using AI technologies for finding solutions, and follow the project from A to Z. I use the term 'full-stack' to make the parallel with the well known web-developpment paradigm.
 The idea, at the end, is to have the general knowledge to:

 * Set up and manage a database
 * Differentiate AI technologies and solutions